aculab-com/aculabcall-notification-example/README.md

 ### FCM

+register you app on firebase console <https://console.firebase.google.com>

 Register the example app with firebase
 get Google-services.json file (steps 1-3 of [Firebase Android documentation](https://firebase.google.com/docs/android/setup))
 and place it into android/app folder

 get GoogleService-Info.plist file (steps 1-3 of [this documentation](https://firebase.google.com/docs/ios/setup))
 and place it into ios/app folder

 get FCM API Key:
 go to [console firebase](https://console.firebase.google.com) -> your project -> project settings -> Cloud Messaging

 There you find in Cloud Messaging API section the Server Key value.
 This key needs to be stored in [AculabCall-notification-server](https://github.com/aculab-com/AculabCall-notification-server#aculab-and-fcm-constants)

 handy link:
 [react native firebase](https://rnfirebase.io/)

 ## Errors you may encounter